bhauman/figwheel-main/docs/quick_start.md

 ![target classpath warning](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/fm-cruel-world-compile-warning.png)

-This is absolutely expected.
+This is expected.
 When we started the `figwheel.main` REPL without any arguments, all the compiled ClojureScript files are output into a temporary directory.
-This directory is automatically added to the classpath so that the compiled assets can be served by the built-in figwheel server.
+This directory is automatically added to the classpath so that the compiled assets can be found and served by the built-in figwheel server.

-Running `figwheel.main` without arguments, indicates that you are just experimenting with some code and that you are not working on a project that you have a commitment to.
+Running `figwheel.main` without arguments indicates that you are likely experimenting with some code, not working on a local project.

-When one starts compiling namespaces it indicates that we are likely commiting to a project, and thus we will want our compiled artifacts to be local to the project.
-It is also time to start being explicit about what is on your classpath. `figwheel.main` will try to be helpful and add these paths to the classpath for you, but it will warn you because it is best that you manage the classpath yourself so that things work properly when you are not using `figwheel.main`.
+When one starts compiling namespaces it indicates that we are likely commiting to a project, and thus we will want our compiled artifacts to be local to the project (for later use).
+It is also time to start being explicit about what is on our classpath. `figwheel.main` will try to be helpful and append the classpath with paths that should likely be there.
+When id does add a classpath, Figwheel will print a warning because it is best that you manage the classpath explicitly so that things work properly when you are not using `figwheel.main`.

 We can fix this classpath warning by adding both `"src"` and `"target"` to the `:paths` key in our `deps.edn` file: